SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/YU/Courses/AI for Nonprofit Management/AI for Nonprofit Management (Course).md

 2. Which of the following statements best represents the role of technology in donor stewardship?
    - A) Technology is only useful for large nonprofits with substantial budgets.
-   - B) Donor stewardship should remain a completely personal, human-driven process without technological interference.
+   - **B) Donor stewardship should remain a completely personal, human-driven process without technological interference.**
-   - **C) Technology, when used appropriately, can enhance the efficiency and personalization of donor stewardship efforts.**
+   - C) Technology, when used appropriately, can enhance the efficiency and personalization of donor stewardship efforts.
    - D) The use of technology in donor stewardship is a passing trend and not essential to the practice.

-   *Explanation: C is correct because technology, including AI, can be a powerful tool to augment personal relationships with donors by streamlining processes and allowing for more tailored communication.
+   *Explanation: B is correct because technology, including AI, can be a powerful tool to augment personal relationships with donors by streamlining processes and allowing for more tailored communication.
 If you chose another option, you will benefit from the "Expectations for AI-Enhanced Stewardship" section to understand how technology can be integrated effectively into stewardship strategies.*

 3. What is a key outcome of effective donor stewardship?
    - A) Increased frequency of large-scale fundraising events.